christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 After running compare_voxel_grids_all_multiple.py, running this script will create plots that plot different metrics in correspondence with the different bound values

 **Performs the following tasks:** <br>
-0. Importing modules and reading arguments
+0. Importing modules and reading arguments <br>
-1. Run multiple times compare_voxel_grids_all.py but cahnge the bound each time
+1.Read metrics for different bound sizes <br>
+2. Create plots for metrics of different bound sizes <br>

 **Arguments:** <br>
 1. <path_to_project>: provide the path to the project (that contains colmap_a_cropped_objects and gt_cropped_objects)<br>